 (2) Verify the Corporation is in accordance with policies established by the Board to achieve the objectives for which the corporation was organized.

-(3) Delegate adequate authority to enable the Board to carry out their responsibilities and authorities; see that their responsibilities and authorities are defined in writing and clearly understood.
+(3) Delegate adequate authority to enable the Board to carry out their responsibilities and authorities; ensure that their responsibilities and authorities are defined in writing and clearly understood.

-(4) See that the Bylaws of the Corporation are observed.
+(4) See that the Bylaws of the Corporation are observed and followed.